ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Trusted Auditor Stream

 HTTPS clients MAY send SCTs and cert chains, as well as STHs, directly to auditors.
+If sent, this data MAY include data that reflects locally added logs or trust anchors.
 Note that there are privacy implications in doing so, these are outlined in {{privacy-SCT}} and
 {{privacy-trusted-auditors}}.

 The most natural trusted auditor arrangement arguably is a web browser